dpshorten/CoTETE.jl/docs/src/index.md

 Unfortunately, there are large limitations to estimating the TE in this fashion.
 Perhaps the most important of these is that when we perform time-discretisation, we are applying a lossy transformation to the data.
-So long as our bin size is larger than the time precision of the device used to record our data (as is usually the case), once th(https://doi.org/10.1101/2020.06.16.154377)e discretisation has been performed we cannot reconstruct the original time series in full detail.
+So long as our bin size is larger than the time precision of the device used to record our data (as is usually the case), once the discretisation has been performed we cannot reconstruct the original time series in full detail.
 The implication of this is that the estimator is not guaranteed to converge to the true value of the TE in the limit of infinite data (it is not consistent).
 Another large limitation relates to our choice of bin size.
 The number of different history combinations grows